jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

-* **If you have attachment files that are sensitive or private, use the *Secure attachment downloads* option!** If you do not use the secure option, the attachment files are saved in a public subdirectory and are accessible to anyone that knows the full URL.
+* **If you have attachment files that are sensitive or private, use the *Secure attachment downloads* option!** If you do not use the secure option, the attachment files are saved in a public sub-directory and are accessible to anyone that knows the full URL.
 The *secure* option prevents access by anyone that does not have appropriate permissions (as determined by the options above).
 See the discussion of the *Secure attachment downloads* option above for more detail.

-* Every time a file is uploaded, the existence of the upload subdirectory is checked and it will be created if if it does not exist.
-By default the subdirectory for uploaded files is 'attachments' in the root directory of your web site files.
-The name of the subdirectory can be changed using the 'Subdirectory for uploads' option.
-If the 'Attachments' extension is unable to create the subdirectory for uploads, you must create it yourself (and you may have problems uploading files).
-Make sure to give the subdirectory suitable permissions for uploading files.
+* Every time a file is uploaded, the existence of the upload sub-directory is checked and it will be created if if it does not exist.
+By default the sub-directory for uploaded files is 'attachments' in the root directory of your web site files.
+The name of the sub-directory can be changed using the 'Sub-directory for uploads' option.
+If the 'Attachments' extension is unable to create the sub-directory for uploads, you must create it yourself (and you may have problems uploading files).
+Make sure to give the sub-directory suitable permissions for uploading files.
 In the Unix/Linux world, that is probably something like 775.
-Note the process of creating the upload subdirectory may fail if the top level directory of your website has permissions that prevent the web server (and PHP) from creating subdirectories.
-You may need to loosen the permissions temporarily to allow the subdirectory to be created by uploading attachments.
+Note the process of creating the upload sub-directory may fail if the top level directory of your website has permissions that prevent the web server (and PHP) from creating sub-directories.
+You may need to loosen the permissions temporarily to allow the sub-directory to be created by uploading attachments.

 * If this extension does not permit you to upload specific types of files (such as zip files), be aware that the extension respects the restrictions